ru-rocker/wordpress-ansible/README.md

 # wordpress-ansible
 This playbook is intended to install Wordpress application based on LEMP (Linux, EngineX, MySQL and PHP).

-The linux server distribution is based on Ubuntu 14.04 and Ansible version 2.1.2.0
+The linux server distribution is based on Ubuntu 16.04 and Ansible version 2.1.2.0

+For Ubuntu 14.04 version, you can see on branch WordpressUbuntu14.04

 ## Writing Playbook
 ### Generate ssh key: